Pegasus NYX-101 Harmonic Mount

 Packaging – The mount transport box is (21cm x 34cm x 34cm) which is larger than the AM5 transport box.
 Weight/Size (6.4 Kg compared to ZWO AM5 5 Kg).
 The build quality follows the same high quality and blue anodised styling of recent products.

 On opening the packaging I found damage to the mount knob indicated a possible rough handling in transit with plastic shrapnel in its plastic bag.
-This was superficial and did impact the function or integrity of the mount.
+This was superficial and did not impact the function or integrity of the mount.

 There was no hand-controller supplied in the box but the manual hints that a hand controller can be connected to the ST-4 (EXT) port but no detail on if that is compatible with any existing hand controllers, so for now we have to use the Unity PC application, ASCOM access or the mobile phone application (Android).